dbt-opiner/dbt-opiner/CONTRIBUTING.md

 ### Style Rules
 We follow the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html) except for the logging format.
 Since we use `loguru` we can actually use f-strings.

+We follow the python 3.10+ guidelines for typing [provided by mypy](https://mypy.readthedocs.io/en/stable/cheat_sheet_py3.html).